AyrA/LegacyServices/Docs/TcpMux.1.md

 	"Name": "HTTP",
 	// Endpoint where to connect to
 	"Endpoint": "127.0.0.1:80",
-	// true to report it in HELP, false to hide
+	// true to report this service via HELP, false to hide "Public": true
-	"Public": true
 }
 ```